hl748/Weather-Dashboard/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+# Instructions:
+Only enter the city name.
+No state name.
+No Country Name.
 ### Prerequisites

 What things you need to install the software and how to install them